Quickstart

 2. Load credits

-Open the Billing page in the dashboard and add at least $5 via Stripe.
-AgentContainer reserves $0.50 at the start of each task, so you need a positive balance before you can dispatch anything.
+Open the Billing page in the dashboard when you need more balance and add at least $5 via Polar.
+New accounts already start with $5 in free credits, and AgentContainer reserves $0.50 at the start of each task, so you need at least that available before you can dispatch anything.
 Credits cover container time only — AI token costs are billed directly by your provider via your own API key.

 3. Generate an API key